MicrosoftDocs/azure-docs/articles/hdinsight/hadoop/apache-hadoop-linux-tutorial-get-started.md

 If you run into issues with creating HDInsight clusters, see [access control requirements](../hdinsight-administer-use-portal-linux.md#create-clusters).

 ## Clean up resources
-After you complete the tutorial, you may want to delete the cluster.
+After you complete the article, you may want to delete the cluster.
 With HDInsight, your data is stored in Azure Storage, so you can safely delete a cluster when it is not in use.
 You are also charged for an HDInsight cluster, even when it is not in use.
 Since the charges for the cluster are many times more than the charges for storage, it makes economic sense to delete clusters when they are not in use.

 > [!NOTE]
-> Using [Azure Data Factory](../hdinsight-hadoop-create-linux-clusters-adf.md), you can create HDInsight clusters on demand, and configure a TimeToLive setting to  delete the clusters automatically.
+> If you are *immediately* proceeding to the next tutorial to learn how to run ETL operations using Hadoop on HDInsight, you may want to keep the cluster running.
+This is becuase in the tutorial you have to create a Hadoop cluster again.
+However, if you are not going through the next tutorial right away, you must delete the cluster now.
 >
 >
 **To delete the cluster and/or the default storage account**

 1. Go back to the browser tab where you have the Azure portal.
 You shall be on the cluster overview page.
 If you only want to delete the cluster but retain the default storage account, select **Delete**.